 Red Onion– I prefer shallots as they have a wonderful onion flavor but are not overpowering.
 Some folks really prefer a strong onion flavor and opt for red onion or even a sweet onion.

-Celery– This recipe utilizes celery salt, but if you want even more crunch and texture you can add in chopped celery.
-I would not remove the celery salt, but you could decrease the amount.
+Celery– If you want even more crunch and texture you can add in chopped celery.

 Croissants– My favorite way to eat tuna salad!
 However, I have to remember to buy them special because it’s not something we normally have on hand.
 Our next favorite option is 12-grain bread, but in truth, any sandwich bread will work!